 What is the biggest pain point you experience trading?

 After conducting in-depth user interviews, I synthesized my research findings by observing research findings for common patterns and themes.
-I did this with an affinity map, an empathy map, competitor analysis, compiling a persona, and finally, using these resources, composing a few “how might we” statements to kickstart the solution process.
+I did this with an affinity map, an empathy map, competitor analysis, compiling a persona, and finally, user journey map, using these resources and composing a leading “how might we” statements to kickstart the solution process.

 Using the notes from the user interviews, I created an affinity map to find.
 A few patterns emerged.